 There is continuing demand for vacant light industrial sites, but little supply is currently available.
-There were 15 listings on MLS plus one City-owned lot for sale, for a total of 16 lots as of June 2007.
+As shown in Table 11, there were 15 listings on MLS plus one City-owned lot for sale, for a total of 16 lots as of June 2007.